-In Case E, the pressure sustaining flow passes from a green-uniform base-pressure-level to a relatively lower and brighter-green pressure-level downstream of the contraction (Fig.5g, $P{outlet} / (1+P{inlet}) \sim 5x 10^{-1}$).
-Note that in the upstream and downstream fully-developed regions, pressure-fields appear independent of the main-flow x-direction, consistent with Couette-deformation.
+In case E, the pressure sustaining flow passes from a green-uniform base pressure level to a relatively low and brighter-green pressure level downstream of the contraction [Fig. 5(g), $P{outlet}/(1+P{inlet})\sim 5\times 10^{-1}$].
+Note that in the upstream and downstream fully developed regions, pressure fields appear independent of the main-flow x direction, consistent with Couette deformation.
 The upstream-to-downstream pressure-level adjustment is provoked by the mixed shear-to-extension flow within the constriction.

-From such a continuous solution representation, deferred-correction solutions may be considered when incorporating shock-capturing (SCP) across the bands to more directly address solution-discontinuity and its localisation.
-The effectiveness of this strategy may be demonstrated by comparing cross-stream profiles of solution refinements with no-shockcapturing solutions.
-Here, the entry SCP-conditions are set as analytic in velocity-gradient and stress, which imposes the f-structure-function (Fig.8).
-The exit SCP-conditions are then taken as follows: first by imposing periodicity on the f-structure-function; secondly, by imposing periodicity on velocity-gradients; thirdly, by imposing periodicity on both; Then, stress is computed as before.
-The corresponding exit-flow SCP-solutions are provided in Fig.9, for both major stress components (T{xy} , T{xx}).
-Through these solutions, one can contrast the analytic entry SCP-conditions.
-Here, the major correction influence is from periodicity in the velocity-gradients.
+From such a continuous solution representation, deferred-correction solutions may be considered when incorporating shock-capturing (SCP) across the bands to more directly address solution discontinuity and its localization.
+The effectiveness of this strategy may be demonstrated by comparing cross-stream profiles of solution refinements with no-shock-capturing solutions.
+Here, the entry SCP conditions are set as analytic in velocity gradient and stress, which imposes the f-structure-function (Fig. 8).
+The exit SCP conditions are then taken as follows: first, by imposing periodicity on the f-structure-function; second, by imposing periodicity on velocity gradients;

+third, by imposing periodicity on both; then, stress is computed as before.
+The corresponding exit-flow SCP solutions are provided in Fig. 9, for both major stress components (T{xy}, T{xx}) .
+Through these solutions, one can contrast the analytic entry SCP conditions.
+Here, the major correction influence is from periodicity in the velocity gradients.
 Any correction from the f-structure-function (alone/in combination with velocity gradients) is seen to deteriorate the quality of exit-stress profiles.
-In this data, the overall quality of the none-shock-captured solution is also complemented.
+In these data, the overall quality of the none-shock-captured solution is also complemented.